i18nexus/next-i18n-router/README.md

 You can override the `localeDetector` using the `NEXT_LOCALE=the-locale` cookie.
 For example, you can set this cookie when a user opts to change to a different language.
 When they return to your site, their preferred language will already be set.

 If you would prefer to use a different cookie key other than `NEXT_LOCALE`, you can set the `localeCookie` option.

+### serverSetCookie (optional)

+The `serverSetCookie` option automatically changes a visitor's preferred locale cookie by simply visiting a pathname that contains a locale.

+`'always`: When the pathname of a request includes a locale, that locale will be set as the cookie by the middleware.
+This means that locale detection and any existing locale cookie will be ignored if a locale exists in the request's pathname.
+Locale detection and the reading of any existing cookie will still be run on pathnames that do not include a locale.

+`'if-empty'`: Same as `'always'`, except the middleware will not overwrite the cookie if one already exists.

+`undefined` (default): When `serverSetCookie` is not set, the middleware will not automatically set the cookie.

 ## Using `basePath` (optional)